Training Type: Device Training

 Date & Time: Wednesday, March 01, 2017 09:00 AM - 12:30 PM CT

 Location:Elmhurst College 190 S Prospect Avenue, Elmhurst, Illinois 60126-3296, United States

 Open Seats: 7

-McKenzie Sauser, MA, CCC-SLP graduated from the University of Kansas with a Master's in Speech Language Pathology.
+McKenzie Sauser Mok, MA, CCC-SLP graduated from the University of Kansas with a Master's in Speech Language Pathology.
 She has worked extensively in the area of Augmentative and Alternative Communication (AAC) with a wide variety of AAC systems.
 McKenzie has presented for the Kansas and Illinois Speech Language Hearing Associations, Missouri Assistive Technology, and various AT/AAC conferences.
 She also participates in ASHA SIG 12 (AAC).
-McKenzie has worked for Tobii Dynavox as an AAC consultant since 2013.
+McKenzie has worked for Tobii Dynavox as a Solutions Consultant since 2013.